GAndromidas/linuxinstaller/README.md

 - Installs various programs based on user selection.
 - Enables essential services.
 - Configures a firewall with firewalld.
-- Provides options to install Fail2ban, Virt-Manager, and DaVinci Resolve.
+- Provides options to install Fail2ban and Virt-Manager.
 - Clears unused packages and cache.
 - Optionally reboots the system after installation.